What are Operating Costs?

 Learn to use the 12Faces Diagnostic Process to best advantage, click More Info.

-Choices to Reduce Cost of Goods Sold and Improve Productivity
+Choices to Reduce Operating Costs and Improve Productivity

 Learn about the best inventory management tools; monitor Inventory performance; the sensitivity of Profit to change in Inventory price.
 Then manage your business Inventory and Work in Progress (WIP).

 Improve costs and productivity and these improvements will go directly to your Profit.
 Now learn how Toyota improved its operational efficiency.
 Then work on labour efficiency, waste reduction and variable costs amongst others.

 The Gross Margin ratio is a window into one of the most common reasons businesses experience a fall in profit.
 Learn more about why your Gross Margin% needs your attention and how to find and fix problems.

 Learn how to reduce production waste and increase Profit.
 Furthermore, waste applies to all industries, even offices and service.
 This covers Lean Management; Kaizen; capturing waste in the wild; prioritising waste removal; waste reduction (Muda) as Toyota identified.

 Manage yourself, staff, suppliers and others.
 This is crucial to your business.
 Covers all areas related to staff management; organisational charts; Peter Principle; Parkinson’s Law to name a few.
 Learn about constructive dismissal and redundancy.
 Having trouble motivating your staff?
 That’s covered.
 Direct link to Skills Modules are available at this link.